anathema43/diamo/TESTING_METHODOLOGY_GUIDE.md

 ### **What is Software Testing?**
 Software testing is like being a detective for your website.
 You're checking if everything works as expected, finding problems before your customers do, and making sure your website is safe and reliable.

+**SECURITY FOCUS**: With the recent security fixes, testing now includes verifying that:
+- Admin access requires proper server-side role verification
+- File uploads are properly restricted and validated
+- All data comes from a single, trusted source (Firestore)
+- User inputs are properly sanitized to prevent attacks

 ### **Why Test Your E-commerce Website?**
 - **Protect Your Business**: A broken checkout means lost sales
+- **Security First**: Prevent unauthorized access and data breaches
 - **Customer Trust**: Users expect a smooth shopping experience
 - **Prevent Embarrassment**: Find bugs before customers do
 - **Save Money**: Fixing bugs early is cheaper than fixing them after launch